How and where to see basking sharks

 Comparison with other species

 Basking shark behaviour is completely different to any cetacean (whale, dolphin, porpoise).
-Cetaceans are mammals, and so swim with a ‘rolling’ motion up and down through the sea surface to take breaths as they swim.
+Cetaceans are mammals, and swim with a ‘rolling’ motion up and down through the sea surface to take breaths as they swim.
+A shark will not do this.
+Instead, they travel at a slow, steady pace, usually in a straight line but sometimes sending their body in line with the current.
+If they wish to dive, they do so but slowly sinking down into the water.

 Basking shark Boat Code of Conduct